flatcar-archive/flatcar-docs/os/booting-on-ikoula.md

 The Ikoula Cloud offers a template "CoreOS Stable" which is available on every all of the different geographic zones (France, USA East, Singapore, Germany, Netherlands).

-Consistent with the normal use of Container Linux, the SSH connection to an instance deployed with this template is only possible with the user “core” and through SSH key authentication.
-You can then rely on official FAQs Container Linux without encountering unexpected behavior.
+Consistent with the normal use of Flatcar Linux, the SSH connection to an instance deployed with this template is only possible with the user “core” and through SSH key authentication.
+You can then rely on official FAQs Flatcar Linux without encountering unexpected behavior.

-In the following procedure, we will use the tool Apache CloudMonkey to deploy a Container Linux instance.
+In the following procedure, we will use the tool Apache CloudMonkey to deploy a Flatcar Linux instance.
 To be able to use CloudMonkey, you must have valid API and secret keys.
 You have received them both on subscription to Ikoula Cloud service.
 If you don't have them, please follow this [FAQ](https://ikoula.wiki/help/Utiliser_le_moteur_API_du_cloud_public_ikoula) to generate them.

 ## Prepare CloudMonkey environment